Frequently Asked Questions

 - Children 12 and under are FREE for the festival and camping, but must be accompanied by a paying adult.
 Check out the family tent daily for fun family activities!
 Please accompany your children at all times.

 - Are there facilities at the campgrounds?

 - Campround are equipped with portapottes and fresh water.
-There are no hookups at any of the campgrounds.
+Hookups are available only at Meadow Park with an appropriate, pre-purchased RV upgrade.
 Showers and real flush toilets are available on-site at our bath house.

 - Are campfires allowed in the campgrounds?

 - No. No campfires are allowed in any of the campgrounds, regardless of whether an official fire ban has been issued.

 - Can I rent inner tubes for tubing in the river?